bertybuttface/youtube-lounge-rs/README.md

 ## Examples

+The library includes two example applications to help you understand its usage.

 ### Basic Usage Example

-The library includes a basic example that demonstrates the core functionality:
+A simple example that demonstrates the core functionality:

 ```bash
 cargo run --example basic_usage <your_pairing_code>
 ```

-This simple example shows:
+This example demonstrates:
 - Pairing with a screen
 - Connecting to the device
+- Creating event and session receivers
 - Sending commands (play, pause, seek, volume)
 - Receiving and handling events

 ### Advanced Example with Persistence

-The library also includes an advanced example with session persistence:
+A more comprehensive example with session persistence:

 ```bash
 # First time: pair with a screen